golanglibs/goassert/README.md

 * `EmptyMap` - asserts the map is empty.
 The assertion will fail if the map is nil
 * `NotEmptyMap` - asserts the map is not nil or empty
 * `MapLength` - asserts the map has the specified length
+* `MapContainsKey` - asserts the map contains the specified key.
+Key must be comparable
+* `MapNotContainsKey` - asserts the map does not contain the specified key.
+Key must be comparable
-* `MapContains` - asserts the map contains the specified key-value pair
+* `MapContains` - asserts the map contains the specified key-value pair.
+Key and value must be comparable
-* `MapNotContains` - asserts the map does not contain the specified key-value pair
+* `MapNotContains` - asserts the map does not contain the specified key-value pair.
+Key and value must be comparable

 ### Panic
 * `Panic` - asserts given function panics